w3c/wai-media-guide/index.md

 Organizations that make their audio and video accessible can realize benefits such as:
 * Better indexing by search engines.
 * Better user experience for all and improved customer satisfaction.
-* Increased use in the situations described below.
+* Increased use in the situations described in the "Use by People With and Without Disabilities" section below.

-Benefits to organizations are illustrated in separate pages:
+Benefits to organizations are illustrated these other resources:
-* The business case resource includes **case study data from adding transcripts**, and more on how accessibility can [increase your market reach](https://www.w3.org/WAI/business-case/#increase-market-reach).
+* The business case includes **case study data** from adding transcripts, and more on how accessibility can [increase your market reach](https://www.w3.org/WAI/business-case/#increase-market-reach).
-* Benefits of transcripts and captions to a university are mentioned in a **[user story/persona of an online student who is hard of hearing](https://www.w3.org/WAI/people-use-web/user-stories/#onlinestudent)**.
+* Benefits of transcripts and captions to a university are mentioned in a [**user story/persona** of an online student who is hard of hearing](https://www.w3.org/WAI/people-use-web/user-stories/#onlinestudent).
 * Some benefits of captions are illustrated in a 1-minute [Video on Captions](https://www.w3.org/WAI/perspective-videos/captions/)<br>{% include video-link.html class="small" href="https://www.w3.org/WAI/perspective-videos/captions/" src="/content-images/wai-media-guide/captions-video-still.jpg" %}

 ### Use by People With and Without Disabilities